mdymen85/clientsapis/README.md

 ### Introduction

 This was an excercise from the company Platform Builders, but isnt 100% complete because i already spent many hours, and then i decided to stop because with the code and technologies that i used, i think that i prove the point that i know about coding.
+I didnt take much care about swagger completition, in order to invest more time in code.

 ## Technologies

  - Spring Boot
+ - Spring Data
  - Lombok
  - Mapstruct
  - Swagger-Ui